UK pension fund USS wins appeal over fossil fuel investments | Law-Order

 However, lawyers representing USS argued the case should be dismissed as the scheme's investments in fossil fuels have not caused any loss to USS or the two academics, which is necessary for a derivative lawsuit to proceed.
 A spokesperson for USS welcomed the judgment, rejecting what they described as "meritless claims".

 "It is of deep regret that scheme funds – money intended to pay members' pensions – have had to be spent defending this action," they added in a statement.
-Lawyers representing McGaughey and Davies did not immediately respond to a request for comment.
+McGaughey and Davies said in a statement that they are "urgently exploring appeals" to the United Kingdom's Supreme Court and the European Court of Human Rights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)